Skip to content

 Check an annotation

-In check mode, the "Annotations" bloc contains all the detector output you need to confirm or infirm.
+In "verification" phase mode, the "Annotations" bloc contains all the detector or annotator output you need to confirm or infirm.

 Add comments